julipinto/To-Do_AppsScript/Readme.md

 ## Router

 Apps script just provide two main routes to be accessed, doGet and doPost.
-Consequently we have a hard coded router, where the routes is passed by the param "q"
+Consequently, I have a hard coded router (Node.js axios inspired) to increase the quantity of routes we can access. with that setted, the routes are accessed by passed by the param "q"

 ### Routes